How to Clean Up Vomit

 How to Solider Through Cleaning Up Vomit

 If you’re the type of person who gets queasy or even falls ill yourself when handling other bodily fluids (such as vomit), then you may need to take some additional measures to get through the process of cleaning up puke.
-Many people find that wearing a respirator mask (such as the kind you might wear while painting a room) is helpful in reducing the stench that can often cause you to gag or get sick yourself.
+Many people find that wearing a surgical mask or respirator mask (such as the kind you might wear while painting a room) is helpful in reducing the stench that can often cause you to gag or get sick yourself.
 You can also smear a small amount of Vicks (or another medicated vapor) just below your nose before you get started; the strong smell from it can help to mask any vomit odor as you clean.

 Also, don’t hesitate to ask for help or take breaks from cleaning as needed.
 The last thing you need is to puke yourself while you’re trying to clean up another vomit stain.